Louce/portfolio-1/README.md

-# KineticFolio
+# KineticFolio - Dendi Rivaldi

-KineticFolio is a visually stunning, one-page portfolio website for an elite frontend developer, built with Next.js, Tailwind CSS, TypeScript, and Framer Motion.
-It embodies the "Kinetic Elegance" design philosophy and "Crystal Cathedral" architectural principles.
+KineticFolio is a visually stunning, one-page portfolio website for Dendi Rivaldi, a Python, Automation, and Game Development enthusiast with a passion for design.
+Built with Next.js, Tailwind CSS, TypeScript, and Framer Motion.
+It embodies a "Kinetic Elegance" design philosophy and "Crystal Cathedral" architectural principles.

 ## Project Vision